Generic selectors

 If Jesus Christ had forbidden the swearing of all oaths, then why would Paul commit such a sinful act?
 He was a Pharisee trained by Gamaliel[15] so he knew the Law of God like few others.
 He was later taught by Jesus Christ Himself[16].
 If Jesus had forbidden the swearing of oaths, then Paul committed a grievous sin because he knew the commandments of Jesus from His own mouth.
 It is impossible to believe that the apostle Paul sinned and then arrogantly documented it for all time.
 Even so, scripture also records another oath he made when he wrote to the Romans of his continual prayers on their behalf:

-ROMANS 1:9 For God is my witness, whom I serve with my spirit in the gospel of his Son, that without ceasing I make mention of you always in my prayers;
+ROMANS 1:9 For God is my witness, whom I serve with my spirit in the gospel of His Son, that without ceasing I make mention of you always in my prayers,

-Calling upon God as a witness is the same as saying, “I swear before God I am telling the truth.”
+Calling upon God as a witness is the same as saying, “I swear before God that I am telling the truth.”
 In other words, Paul was giving the Romans sworn testimony.
 Invoking the name of God and saying that God is a witness is actually a sworn oath that he was telling the truth.
 So, Paul either sinned by swearing an oath at least twice or Jesus Christ never prohibited oaths.

 James 5:12—“Do not swear”

-Both the Old and New Testament Scriptures prove that Matthew 5:34 should be translated, “I [Jesus Christ] say to you, do not swear [falsely] at all.”
+Both the Old and New Testament Scriptures prove that Matthew 5:34 should be rendered, “But I [Jesus Christ] say to you, do not swear [falsely] at all.”
 But there is one last scripture that needs to be addressed:

 James seems to uphold the typical Greek text of Matthew 5:34, except that he specifically says not to swear by heaven, earth, or any other thing.
 Oddly enough, he never included a condemnation of swearing oaths by the name of God.
 Like Jesus Christ in Matthew 5:34, if James was against all oaths, then why did he not specifically mention swearing oaths by the name of God in order to directly counter Deuteronomy 6:13?
 The reason is that he was not forbidding oaths sworn by the name of God (that were fulfilled); only oaths sworn by other things when there was an intent to break them.
 Obviously, he was affirming the statute against FALSE oaths in Leviticus 19:12 when he said that no one shall swear falsely regardless of whom or what they swore by so, James did NOT change the Law but was upholding it.